Skip to main content

 Discussion

-A disease is rare when it affects less than 200,000 people in the country, and in the United States there are about 10,000 rare diseases and conditions that impact between 25 and 30 million Americans.
+A disease is rare when it affects fewer than 200,000 people in the country, and in the United States, there are about 10,000 rare diseases and conditions that impact between 25 and 30 million Americans.
+There are nearly 300 million people worldwide living with a rare disease, along with their families and caregivers.
+The theme

-With nearly 1 in 10 Americans having some kind of rare disease, this issue is one that affects thousands of residents of Maryland.
-On this Rare Disease Day, it is encouraged to the City of Rockville community to learn more about rare diseases through resources such as EURORDIS and NORD, and to spread awareness.
+With nearly 1 in 10 Americans having some kind of rare disease, this issue affects thousands of residents of Maryland.
+On this Rare Disease Day, it is encouraged that the City of Rockville community learn more about rare diseases through resources such as EURORDIS and NORD, and to spread awareness.

 Mayor and Council History